 - sports-related accidents

 A hematoma is a collection, or clotting, of blood outside the blood vessels.
 It can be very serious if a hematoma occurs in the brain.
-The clotting can cause pressure to build inside your skull, which can cause you to lose consciousness or result in permanent brain damage.
+The clotting can lead to pressure building up inside your skull.
+This can cause you to lose consciousness or result in permanent brain damage.

-A concussion is a brain injury that occurs when your brain bounces against the hard walls of your skull.
-Generally speaking, the loss of function associated with concussions is temporary.
+A concussion occurs when the impact on the head is severe enough to cause brain injury.
+It’s thought to be the result of the brain hitting against the hard walls of your skull or the forces of sudden acceleration and deceleration.
+Generally speaking, the loss of function associated with a concussion is temporary.
 However, repeated concussions can eventually lead to permanent damage.

 Any brain injury can lead to edema, or swelling.
 Many injuries cause swelling of the surrounding tissues, but it’s more serious when it occurs in your brain.
 Your skull can’t stretch to accommodate the swelling.
 This leads to pressure buildup in your brain, causing your brain to press against your skull.

 A diffuse axonal injury (sheer injury) is an injury to the brain that doesn’t cause bleeding but does damage the brain cells.
-The damage to the brain cells results in them not being able to function and can also result in swelling, causing more damage.
-Though it isn’t as outwardly visible as other forms of brain injury, diffuse axonal injury is one of the most dangerous types of head injuries and can lead to permanent brain damage and even death.
+The damage to the brain cells results in them not being able to function.
+It can also result in swelling, causing more damage.
+Though it isn’t as outwardly visible as other forms of brain injury, a diffuse axonal injury is one of the most dangerous types of head injuries.
+It can lead to permanent brain damage and even death.

 Your head has more blood vessels than any other part of your body, so bleeding on the surface of your brain or within your brain is a serious concern in head injuries.
 However, not all head injuries cause bleeding.